 If you are a party traveling together, renting a multi-bedroom house may be both a budget option and offer you better amenities than separate rooms in a hotel.

-Higher quality hostels/bed and breakfasts or hotels/casa`s start from around 15 dollars a night and increases pretty much indefinitely, check the offers at Hostelworld.
+Higher quality hostels/bed and breakfasts or casa`s start from around 15 dollars a night and increase pretty much indefinitely.

-High-end hotels are not always in the apps like hotels.com and booking.com, so you might need to go directly to the web page to discover these and do a booking.
+High-end hotels are not always in the apps like hotels.com and booking.com because of the ongoing sanctions, so you might need to go directly to the web page to discover these and make a booking.

 I have stayed at several Iberostar and Melia hotels in Cuba, which are generally good options.